Skip to content

 Your cart is empty

-One of the biggest complaints I’ve seen about popular mid-luxury brands is that they charge a premium for garments made with polyester, and people feel like it’s not worth it.
-They want quality.
-They want luxury.
-And to many shoppers, polyester just doesn’t feel luxurious.
-But then I’ll post a poll or ask around, and tons of people will say they actually prefer polyester because it’s less fussy, easier to wear, and doesn’t wrinkle like crazy.
+One of the biggest complaints out there about popular mid-luxury brands is that they charge a premium for garments made with polyester, and shoppers feel like they are being shortchanged.
+They want quality, they want luxury, and to many people, polyester just does not feel luxurious.

-Natural fibers like cotton, linen, and wool are incredible for breathability and sustainability.
-And when cared for correctly, they can last a long time.
-But they also wrinkle much more easily, often require specific washing methods, and don’t always hold their shape over time in the same way synthetic blends do.
-The truth is, not every customer has the bandwidth or interest in that kind of upkeep.
+Natural fibers like cotton, linen, and wool are amazing for breathability and sustainability, and when cared for correctly, they can last a really long time.
+But they also wrinkle easily, often require specific washing methods, and don't always hold their shape over time the way synthetic blends do.
+The truth is, not every customer has the interest or the patience for that kind of upkeep, and that is a perfectly valid place to land.

-This is exactly why I’m currently working with my factory to source recycled polyester and other recycled synthetic fabrics.
-If we’re going to use materials that don’t naturally break down, I’d rather use the ones that are giving a second life to plastic bottles and post-consumer waste instead of adding more to the planet’s growing trash problem.
-Using recycled synthetics allows me to prioritize wearability and longevity while at least taking a step toward circularity.
+This is exactly why we use recycled polyester and other recycled synthetic fabrics.
+If we are going to use materials that don't biodegrade naturally, we would rather use the ones giving a second life to plastic bottles and post-consumer waste than the ones adding more to the planet's already huge waste problem.
+Recycled synthetics let us prioritize wearability and longevity while at least taking a real step toward circularity.
+And certain styles require something like a poly blend in order to maintain it's shape, like our pleated skirts (believe us, we tried cotton and the pleats would NOT hold).

-Drop a comment or reach out to me on social media letting me know your thoughts on this- what do you prioritize when you’re shopping?
+Drop a comment or reach out on social media and let us know your thoughts.
+What do you actually prioritize when you're shopping?
 Do you care more about natural fibers and sustainability even if it means higher maintenance?
-Or do you prefer something that’s easy to care for and wearable every day, even if that means it’s a recycled synthetic?
-I need every bit of feedback so I can design what people actual want, and will love for years to come!
+Or do you prefer something easier to care for and more wearable every day, even if that means a recycled synthetic?
+Both answers are valid, and we really want to hear them, because we want to design what people truly want and will love for years to come.

 Leave a comment